LieART -- A Mathematica Application for Lie Algebras and Representation Theory: Acknowledgments

 \section{Acknowledgments}

 We thank Carl Albright for many useful discussions that led to the development of LieART.
 We also thank Tanja Feger for checking the tables against those found in \cite{Slansky}.
+We thank Savdeep Sethi and Bruce Westbury for runtime comparisons with \texttt{LiE} \cite{LiE}, which led to the implementation of Klymik's formula for tensor products.
+We thank Florian Hartmann, Constantin Sluka and Giulia Ferlito for reporting bugs in the initial version.

-The work of RPF was supported by a fellowship within the Postdoc-Programme of the German Academic Exchange Service (DAAD).
-The work of RPF and TWK was supported by US DOE grant E-FG05-85ER40226.
+Most of the work was performed while RPF was affiliated with the Department of Physics and Astronomy, Vanderbilt University, Nashville, and his work was supported by a fellowship within the Postdoc-Programme of the German Academic Exchange Service (DAAD).
+The work of RPF and TWK was supported by US DOE grant \# E-FG05-85ER40226.
+The work of TWK was also supported by DoE grant \# DE-SC0011981.

 \colorlet{tableoverheadcolor}{gray!37.5} \colorlet{tableheadcolor}{gray!40} \colorlet{tablerowcolor}{gray!20}

 \rowcolors{4}{}{tablerowcolor}